top of page

 • UN Declaration on the Rights of Indigenous Peoples (UNDRIP)

-• African Union Cultural Renaissance Charter (relevant through Diaspora designation as 6th Region)
+• African Union Cultural Renaissance Charter (relevant through Diaspora designation as the 6th Region)

 • Sustainable Development Goals (SDGs) — especially SDG 11 (Sustainable Cities), SDG 13 (Climate Action), and SDG 16 (Justice & Strong Institutions)